llooker/aws_cloudtrail_block/README.md

 The sample use-cases below have been highlighted by the AWS team as the primary use-cases that are most applicable and valuable accross their entire customer base.
 Looker has also added additional use-cases based on our organization's experience using CloudTrail logs operationally.

 * **General Operations** - a holistic view of event activity over time, across users, resources, and regions.
 Use this dashboard to illicit high-level trends, then drill down into individual resources to identify opportunities for improvement and cost savings

+* **Error Overview** - identifying errors is a crucial component of maintaining an operational AWS environment.
+This dashboard offers an overview of the most common errors for users and AWS resources, as well as additional detail to help users rectify issues.

 * **Console Login Overview** - provides high-level overview of console login activity, including location, top users, and IP Address analysis.
 This dashboard can be utilized for several popular use-cases, including identifying suspicious IP logins, finding over-burdensome users, and troubleshooting login issues.